Our Pedagogy

 Project Based Learning

 We use project-based learning to provide learners with the opportunity to apply and consolidate their knowledge and understanding.
 Design is an important but overlooked aspect of computing.
 Our courses focus on key projects that you will create and add to your portfolio!
 We use project-based learning activities that enable students to apply and consolidate their knowledge and understanding.
-Design is an important, often overlooked aspect of computing.
-Students can consider how to develop an application for a particular user or function and truly embrace innovation through invention!

 Semantic Waves

 We teach new concepts by first unpacking complex terms and ideas.
 There are several technical terms that have precise technical meanings in the world of computing.
-In several of our programs we explore these ideas first in unplugged and familiar contexts, then repacking this new understanding into the original concept.
+In many of our programs we explore these ideas first in unplugged and familiar contexts, then repacking this new understanding into the original concept.
 This approach also known as semantic waves can help learners develop a secure understanding of complex concepts.

 Culturally Relevant Pedagogy